-Which the Savarkar brothers well still rotting in the jail and all public efforts to get them released were doggedly being set at naughty by the then authorities, the Capital, a leading Anglo-Indian Journal of Calcutta, came forward to break a lance or two in defence of the authorities.
-But this chivalrous attempts whether inspired or spontaneous proved a pitiable failure: for the youngest of the Savarkar brothers, Dr. Narayan D. Savarkar, immediately challenged the Capital people to their statements as published in their issue of the 16th of May 1921 and brought them to their toes.
+While the Savarkar brothers well still rotting in the jail and all public efforts to get them released were doggedly being set at naught by the then authorities, the Capital, a leading Anglo-Indian Journal of Calcutta, came forward to break a lance or two in defence of the authorities.
+But this chivalrous attempt whether inspired or spontaneous proved a pitiable failure: for the youngest of the Savarkar brothers, Dr. Narayan D. Savarkar, immediately challenged the Capital people to prove their statements as published in their issue of the 26th of May 1921 and brought them to their toes.